May 2nd, 2014 | The University Club, Chicago

 Fundamental changes upstream pose particular challenges to existing pipeline infrastructure and have impacted the way in which supply has traditionally flowed to end user markets.
 This panel will explore recent trends in midstream development and focus on the particular challenges mid-marketers and traders are experiencing in bringing natural gas supplies to market.
 Beginning with a fundamentals based view, discussion will cover supply and demand side responses, market liquidity, asset contracting, and long term sector outlook.

-- Bill Griffith, VP of Marketing & Origination, North American Gas and Power, BP
+- Moderated by Bill Griffith, VP of Marketing & Origination, North American Gas and Power, BP

 - Mark McConnell, Director, Business Development, EQT Midstream Partners